Matrix86/sentrygram/README.md

-sendFile(to string, path string) | send a file to a user or group sendAudio(to string, path string) | send an audio to a user or group sendVideo(to string, path string) | send a video to a user or group addAdmin(name string) | add a bot's administrator getAdmins() | return a list with all the current defined administrators
+sendFile(to string, path string) | send a file to a user or group sendAudio(to string, path string) | send an audio to a user or group sendVideo(to string, path string) | send a video to a user or group addBotAdmin(name string) | add a bot's administrator getBotAdmins() | return a list with all the current defined administrators kickUser(username string, group string) | kick a user from a group (or chan) leaveGroup(group string) | the bot leaves a group getChatMembersCount(group string) | returns the number of users in a group